-This authentic Khmer prahok ktis recipe makes the deliciously rich Cambodian dip made from fermented fish and minced pork that is served with fresh crispy vegetables.
-It also makes a great introduction to the use of the Cambodia’s beloved prahok and the herb and spice paste called kroeung in authentic Khmer cuisine.
+This authentic Khmer prahok ktis recipe makes the deliciously rich Cambodian dip made from fermented fish, minced pork and coconut milk that is served with fresh crispy vegetables.
+It also makes a great introduction to the use of Cambodia’s beloved prahok and the herb and spice paste called kroeung in authentic Khmer cuisine.

 Made with prahok, yellow kroeung herb and spice paste, minced pork, pea eggplants, some chillies and coconut milk, this prahok ktis recipe – or more accurately, prahok k’tis – is as authentic as they come.
 But it is also a recipe where you can tone down the amount of prahok as a mild concession to Western palates.

 It’s one of the battles that the good Cambodian restaurants face here and it’s often the fault of the polite well-meaning staff who don’t go far enough to explain that it’s actually meant to taste like this.
 When we dine with visitors keenly interested in learning about Khmer food, we always order it as a great introduction to the key ingredients in this much misunderstood cuisine.

 There is a lot to be gleaned from deconstructing this dish and its combination of ingredients.
 An immediate reference point for me is the class of Thai relishes known as nam prik.
 The pungent, fishy, strong flavours of these dips served with either vegetables (raw, cooked or pickled) or rice is one very familiar to Khmer cooks, who have been doing it for many centuries – well before the Thais were.

-Pla raa, the Thai’s version of fermented fish that’s similar to prahok, was apparently introduced to the Thai by the Laotian people, which could be correct, but I have an inkling that the Khmer people made it first, given the historical timeline.
-The Thais carted most of the Angkor population, including the cooks, off to Thailand at the end of the glory days of the Khmer Empire.
+Pla raa, the Thai’s version of fermented fish that’s similar to prahok, is said to have been introduced to the Thai by the Laotian people, which could be correct, but we have an inkling that the Khmer people made it first, given the historical timeline.
+The Thais carted much of the Angkor population, including the cooks, off to Thailand at the end of the glory days of the Khmer Empire.